roboticeyes/openrex/doc/rex-spec-v1.md

 ### SketchUp

-[SketchUp](https://www.sketchup.com/) has a right-handed coordinate system with a 90 degrees rotation around the X axis.
+[SketchUp](https://www.sketchup.com/) has a right-handed coordinate system with a 90 degrees rotation around the `x` axis.
-This means that `z` is pointing upwards and y is pointing backwards.
-We have drawn a cube in SketchUp where the green face is pointing towards the user and the red face is pointing to the right side (see screenshot below).
+This means that `z` is pointing upwards and `y` is pointing backwards.
+We have created a cube in SketchUp where the green face is pointing towards the user and the red face is pointing to the right side (see screenshot below).

-If you export this model using the standard COLLADA export from SketchUp and import this data in REX, you will get the same visualization in REX Go (see screenshot).
-The automated REX importer takes care that the coordinates are converted as expected.
-The COLLADA file can be found in the `data` directory.
-You will notice that the `up_axis` is defined as `Z_UP`.
+If you export this model from SketchUp using the standard COLLADA export and import this data in REX, you will get the same visualization in REX Go (see screenshot).
+COLLADA defines the model's coordinate system within the file (the included COLLADA file in the `data` directory has the `up_axis` is defined as `Z_UP`).
 This information is interpreted and the coordinate transformation of the REX importer is activated accordingly.

 <p align="center">
 <img src="https://github.com/roboticeyes/openrex/raw/coordinate_system/doc/sketchup_example.jpg"/>